517: No Such Thing As Julius Caesar's Dad Jokes

 Slightly embarrassing, obviously.
 He's just sort of sidled back onto the throne.

-And as soon as Napoleon lands in France, Louis XVIII sends two big forces, led by two marshals, who like Napoleon's generals were all called marshals, sends two marshals as soon as they meet Napoleon they change sides like instantly.
+And as soon as Napoleon lands in France, Louis XVIII sends two big forces, led by two marshals, who like Napoleon's generals were all called marshals.
+Sends two marshals.

-and they just change sides and he's in charge of France again and the monarchy flees again and then all of Europe has to wake up and scramble and you know
+And they just change sides.
+And he's in charge of France again, and the monarchy flees again.

 Exactly, yes.